amahzoon/amahzoon.github.io/_pages/publications.md

 Workshops
 ====

 1. Alireza Mahzoon and Rolf Drechsler.
 Polynomial Formal Verification of Prefix Adders.
-In *International Workshop on Logic & Synthesis (IWLS)*, 2021.
+In *International Workshop on Logic & Synthesis (IWLS)*, 2021. **(Best Student Paper Candidate)**

 1. Alireza Mahzoon and Rolf Drechsler.
 Polynomial Formal Verification of Area-efficient and Fast Adders.
 In *2021 Reed-Muller Workshop (RM2021)*, 2021.